The Digital Wisdom Collective

 Not a Project Role.
 Not a Delivery Function.
 Not Change Management.

-A signal layer that makes alignment — and misalignment — visible while the system is being built.
+A signal layer that makes alignment — and misalignment — visible while the system is still being built.
 Independent.
 Neutral.
-Designed to operate with minimal time footprint — and maximum signal clarity.
+Designed for precision: maximum signal from the few nodes that matter, not maximum hours on site.

 Not Embedded